robcarver17/pysystemtrade/DONE_TO_DO.md

 * Simulation:

-  * add other trading rules (some in private...?) - cross sectional carry
-  * quandl data
   * stitch futures contracts
   * add new data from unstitched contracts (with explanatory post, include explanation for Nth contract stitching)
   * Create live config from a system object (Put final value of estimates into a yaml file)